July 6, 2022

 #3 - Print from High-Resolution Files

-#6 - Protect the Printer from Heat and Humidity
+#7 - Protect the Printer from heat and humidity

 If you are unable to fix the poor quality printing with these steps, a professional may be necessary to identify what is causing your quality issue.
 Contact your service or print provider to schedule maintenance.

 In addition to trying these fixes, be sure to perform regular printer maintenance as outlined in your manufacturer's guidelines.
 All of the printer's major internal parts need to be serviced or replaced periodically.
-Alternatively, you can invest in a printing management service that will schedule and perform the maintenance for you.
+Alternatively, you can partner with a Managed Print Services provider that will schedule and perform the maintenance for you, and save you quite a bit of money on energy and supplies in the process.
 View our Managed Print Services Case Study Collection to see how we have implemented these services for other organizations just like yours.